FIRST TIMERS’ GUIDE TO RUNNING

 When you finish your first run, don’t stop suddenly.
 Instead, walk for another five minutes to cool down gradually.

 You know you can run a 5K.
 Maybe you’ve already finished one.
-But a 12.8K?
-But you are a new runner, so you wonder—should I?

 If you’ve covered at least 4kms, 3 to 4 days a week, for 2 months, the answer is: ohh yeah!
 The 12.8K is where endurance fun begins.
 It propels most new runners into uncharted, but highly rewarding, territory: around 60 minutes of running.
 Hitting that hour mark will push your cardiovascular fitness skyward and increase leg strength (not to mention give you an excuse for a victory dance).
 Plus, the added endurance can also boost your 5K time and lead you to longer races like the half and full marathon.